vikasTmz/vikasTmz.github.io/inriastars/docs/index.md

 ## November

 - Requested datasets
+- Retrained on binarized IR images,
+	Puts pics of previous and new images
 - Evaluation metrics
+	RANSAC, Manhatan distance .. some from active stereo nets?

 - ActiveStereoNet: End-to-End Seld-supervised Learning for Active Stereo Systems

 	- precise depth with subpixel precision of 1/30th of a pixel.